 One of the most important ways to continuously optimize your conversion strategy is to leverage your data.
-Uncover details about your customers, how they are finding your site, and how they are engaging with it by analyzing the data collected from Google Analytics, your advertising campaigns, social media channels, email efforts, and any other tools you are using.
+Uncover details about your customers such as, how they are finding your site and how they are engaging with it.
+You can do so by analyzing the data collected from Google Analytics, your advertising campaigns, social media channels, email efforts, and any other tools that you are using.

 Remember, optimizing your conversion strategy should be an ongoing experiment.
 These tips can guide you in the right direction, but the effort should be that of constantly evolving and improving.
 Start with goals, test your strategy, analyze results, and make improvements and adjustments accordingly.